ylyamin/RT-Thread-on-Allwinner-D1H/documentation/usb_keyboard.md

 		};
 ```

-According this memory layout for USB will be:
+According this memory layout for USB is:
 ```c
 OTG_PBASE		0x04100000
 phy otg        	0x04100400